skioo/django-datatrans-gateway/README.md

 Supports:
 - Direct payment by the user
 - Registration of a credit card alias by the user, followed by one or more charges (without the user being present).
+- Refund (total or partial) of a previous successful charge.

 This implementation:
 - Handles the exchanges with datatrans, including the signing of requests and the verification of the signature of notifications.
-- Introduces persistent models for AliasRegistration and Payment.
-All exchanges with datatrans are stored in the database for debuggability and auditability.
+- Introduces persistent models for AliasRegistration, Payment, and Refund.
+These models record all exchanges with datatrans.
-- Due to the asynchronous nature of the datatrans interaction, sends signals whenever a notification (success or failure) is received from datatrans.
+- Sends signals whenever an AliasRegistration, Payment, or Refund is done.
+The signal is sent even if the operation failed, the receiver should check the `is_success` flag received with the signal.

 Requirements